FabiowQuixada/isml-linter/docs/rules/enforce-isprint.md

 ## Configuration

 No configuration is available for this rule.
+Check the [Generic Configurations for Rules][generic-config].

 ## Examples